How To Kill Earwigs And Prevent Future Infestations

 Start by identifying entry points.
 Check door thresholds, window frames, and anywhere utilities enter your house.
 Earwigs can squeeze through surprisingly small gaps, especially around foundation-to-siding joints.

 Next, eliminate moisture sources that attract them indoors.
 Fix leaky pipes, improve ventilation in humid areas, and address any water accumulation around your foundation.
 Earwigs in your house typically means moisture problems exist somewhere nearby.
+For additional guidance, see our article on Earwigs.

 Finally, use exclusion techniques to seal their pathways.
 Weather stripping, door sweeps, and caulk around utility penetrations create barriers that stop earwigs before they get inside.
 This prevention approach works better than trying to kill earwigs after they’ve already made themselves comfortable.